George Floyd’s Brother Tears Up Talking About Condolence Call From Donald Trump: ‘It Hurt Me’

 A preliminary report on Floyd’s autopsy suggested his death was linked to underlying health conditions and possible intoxicants, conflicting with accusations that Chauvin suffocated him to death.
 The results pushed the Floyd family to hire their own pathologist, Dr. Michael Baden, to conduct an independent investigation.

-In a Friday YouTube stream, presumptive Democratic nominee Joe Biden offered condolences to the Floyd family and promised justice for George Floyd’s death as well as “real police reform.”
-As reported by Mother Jones, Biden’s comments were a contrast to Trump’s recent tweets on the incident and the riots that followed.
+In a YouTube stream uploaded on Friday, Joe Biden offered condolences to the Floyd family and promised justice for George Floyd’s death as well as “real police reform.”

 “We’ve spoken their names aloud,” Biden said of the many African Americans who have died at the hands of police officers.
-“We chisel them onto our long-suffering hearts.”
+“We chisel them onto our long-suffering hearts,” he added.